jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 application that doesn't need a graphical interface.

 In this post I'll show you how to create simple calculator app/utility starting from in-line shell scripts in ruby and moving up to using the [thor gem](https://github.com/erikhuda/thor).
-Even though my examples with thor are pretty simple, it can be used to build quite powerful and expressive projects like the [Twitter CLI](https://github.com/sferik/t) and the Rails CLI.
+Even though my examples with Thor are pretty simple, it can be used to build quite powerful and expressive projects like the [Twitter CLI](https://github.com/sferik/t) and the Rails CLI.